seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-17-reactphp-chat-p1.md

 $loop = React\EventLoop\Factory::create();
 $socket = new React\Socket\Server('127.0.0.1:8080', $loop);

+echo "Listening on {$socket->getAddress()}\n";

 $loop->run();
 {% endhighlight %}

 This server now is not very useful because everything it does is listening for the incoming connections on port `8080` of the localhost.
 The instance of the `Server` implements `EventEmitterInterface` that means that we can listen to different events and react to them.
 When we have a new incoming connection the `connection` event will be emitted.
-In the handler for this event we have an access to the entire connection which implmenets `ConnectionInterface`:
+In the handler for this event we have an access to the entire connection which implements `ConnectionInterface`:

 {% highlight php %}
 <?php